kenhoff/ken.hoff.tech/src/posts/harvest/index.md

 The thing that's kind of critical for a narrative-based game?
 Writers.
 Ken don't use words too good.

-This was the first time that I've actively recruited for
+This was the first time that I've actively recruited for other team members, and I was just looking for writers.
+I got 3 of them!

 # Ideation